Mount Sinai Hospital (Manhattan): Move to the Upper East Side

+In 1903, S. S. Goldwater, a doctor, was appointed superintendent of the hospital, and as such became the first professional medical hospital administrator anywhere in the United States.
+He served in that role until 1916, after which he served as a director of the hospital until 1926.

+Staff at Mount Sinai saw that social problems were often linked to medical ones, and in 1906, the first social worker was hired.
+A social service department was created under Goldwater's leadership, which would subsequently become known as the Department of Social Work Services.
+A decade later it had a staff of eighteen and a decade after that forty, growing to become one of the largest social service departments in any hospital in the nation – with a role that was especially important during traumatic periods such as the Great Depression.

 The early 20th century saw the population of New York City explode.
 That, coupled with many new discoveries at Mount Sinai (including significant advances in blood transfusions and the first endotracheal anesthesia apparatus), meant that Mount Sinai's pool of doctors and specialists was in increasing demand.

+World War I

-A $1.35 million ($ in current dollar terms) expansion of the 1904 hospital site raced to keep pace with demand.
-The opening of the new buildings was delayed by the advent of World War I. Mount Sinai responded to a request from the United States Army Medical Corps with the creation of Base Hospital No.3.
+Mount Sinai responded to a request from the United States Army Medical Corps with the creation of Base Hospital No.3 of the American Expeditionary Forces, built around a group of doctors and nurses from Mount Sinai.
 This unit went to France in early 1918, and treated 9,127 patients with 172 deaths: 54 surgical and 118 medical, the latter due mainly to influenza and pneumonia.

+The aftermath of the war saw the hospital dealing with not only the influenza pandemic of 1918 to 1920 but also the 1919–1930 encephalitis lethargica epidemic that followed it as well as the problems of pleural empyema that could follow post-influenzal pneumonia.